Home

 9 Hydrae

-9 Hydrae is a double giant star in the constellation of Hydra.
+9 Hydrae is a double giant star of spectral class G9 in the constellation of Hydra.

 9 Hydrae visual magnitude is 4.88.
-Because of its moderate brightness, 9 Hydrae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 9 Hydrae is easily visible to the naked eye from locations with dark skies, while it might be barely visible, or not visible at all, from light-polluted skies.

 4.88